14 May Bar Muscle Up Assistance Drills

-So there’s two drills I really like for this.
+So there are two drills I really like to address this.

-One, literally, you could use a box and it’s just, work on the patience in that straight-arm hollow position.
-So, we’re gonna come to that arch, making sure our grip is in an over-grip, and then waiting and pulling down, never bending your arms.
+First, you could use a box and it’s just, work on the patience in that straight-arm hollow position.
+So, we’re gonna come to that arch, making sure our grip is in an over-grip.
+Then waiting and pulling down, never bending your arms.
 This is a true straight-arm drill.
-You notice when I pull down, my body also is in that hollow position, making for an easier transition up to the top of the rep. If I pull down in this arch, now I’m further away from the bar, I’m gonna have a much more difficult time until I can hold into position for the bar muscle up.
+You notice when I pull down, my body also is in that hollow position, making for an easier transition up to the top of the rep. If I pull down in this arch, now I’m further away from the bar, I’m gonna have a much more difficult time until I can hold into position for the bar muscle-up.

-The second drill that will help you guys with that straight arm stretch will be just a muscle memory drill for the bar muscle up.
-You’re gonna grab a PVC, you’re gonna grab a band, feed it through.
-You’re gonna lock down that hollow position, tugging on the band and then you’re gonna pull down and hold the tension for 3-2-1, then you’re gonna come back up, pull down, hold the tension 3-2-1.
+The second drill that will help you guys with that straight arm stretch for the bar muscle-up.
+You’re gonna grab a PVC and a band.
+Then lockdown that hollow position.
+Tug on the band and then you’re gonna pull down and hold the tension for 3-2-1.
+Then you’re gonna come back up, pull down, hold the tension 3-2-1.
 You can see my triceps are lit, my arms are completely straight, my butt’s squeezed, my ribs are tucked in, my eyesight is neutral.
-1-2-3

 What this is doing is basically teaching your body to be patient in that hold before you rush to the top.
 So think of it just like a snatch, you don’t want to pull from position two, you really want to pull that bar in a snatch into position one and then fire up.